 Brick-and-mortar banks vs. online banks

 Depending on their size, brick-and-mortar banks may operate thousands of branches, just one or some number in between.
-Online banks, on the other hand, usually don’t operate any branches, and opt instead to offer their products and services solely over the internet.
+Online banks, on the other hand, usually don’t operate any branches, opting instead to offer their products and services solely over the internet.
 Similarly to brick-and-mortar banks, some online banks offer accounts to customers anywhere in the U.S., while others only allow consumers in certain states or areas to open accounts.

 Without the expense of branches to maintain, online banks are able to attract customers by offering higher yields on savings accounts, money market accounts and CDs, though not all online banks offer competitive rates.
-Direct banks are also known for not charging maintenance fees.
+Online banks are also known for not charging maintenance fees.